LennartH/advent-of-code/2024/day-06_guard-gallivant/README.md

 #+----+|..        #F----F|..
 ......#v..        ......#|..
 ```
 Placing an obstacle effectively splits the original path in 2 sets.
 A set of tiles visited before encountering the obstacle and a set of tiles that would have been visited, ultimately exiting the map.
 These 2 sets are useful for early loop detection termination.
-In the example the next position after encountering the obstacle is the first entry of the tiles that have been visited previously.
-In general, as soon as a tile from that set is visited again, a loop has been found.
+In the example the next position after encountering the obstacle is the first entry of the tiles that have been visited previously. **In general, as soon as a tile from the set of previous tiles is visited again, a loop has been found.**

-Similarly the set of future tiles can be used to detect early that an obstacle cannot lead to a loop:
+Similarly **the set of future tiles can be used to detect early that an obstacle cannot cause a loop**:
 ```
 Path              Obstacle
 ....#.....        ....#.....       obstacle: (7, 1)